 Master Groups

 Read below and get a better idea of each Master Group and/or Committee does.
-If you click a Master Group hyperlink then you will be relocated to that particular Master Group page, where you can read past Meeting Minutes, see who the Chair and Vice-Chair are, and more.
+Project Teams are created as needed, per Master Group.
+If you click on a Master Group hyperlink then you will be relocated to that particular Master Group and/or Committee page, where you can read past Meeting Minutes, see who the Chair and Vice-Chair are, and more.

 Communications Master Group